klstein7/nextjs-wordle-dev-day/docs/01-drizzle-setup.md

 ## Next Steps

-With our database schema in place, we're ready to move on to implementing the game board UI in the next checkpoint.
+With our database schema in place, we're ready to move on to implementing the game board UI in the next section.
 This schema will allow us to store and retrieve game data, similar to how you'd use repositories in Spring Boot.

 In the frontend, instead of Angular, we'll be using React with Next.js, which provides a component-based architecture similar to Angular, but with a different syntax and lifecycle management.